garciat20/college-blog/README.md

 # college-blog
-simple website describing college pros/ cons
+simple website describing college pros/ cons along with an about me